Sunday, 2 November 2008

 [From Verses by F. Mowbray Velte (1893-1962)]

-My grandfather, who lived most of his life in India and Pakistan as a university professor of English literature, may have thought his dhobi "funny" when he wrote this doggerel in a letter to his daughter in the USA sometime in the 1930's or 1940's.
+My maternal grandfather, who lived most of his life in India and Pakistan as a university professor of English literature, may have thought his dhobi "funny" when he wrote this doggerel in a letter to his daughter, my mother, in the USA sometime in the 1930's or 1940's.
 Attempts at humor aside, I'd like to think he realized that beating wet clothes on a stone slab all day, every day, is hard work.

 That's what the racers found out.
 Unlike most tourists, the racers didn't just send their clothes out to be washed by a dhobi (for a charge of a few rupees per piece), or observe the scene at the "ghat" (river embankment) where the dhobis work.
 Instead, they had to join in the work, using flatirons heated over coals or a flame to press their share of clean laundry smooth and dry.
 The irons are red-hot and heavy, and the work proves not only hard but dangerous.